 Best Base Layers for Hiking

-For synthetic base layers, I like the Rho LT Zip Neck (this has become my go to shirt in the spring and autumn) and Rho LT Bottoms.
+For synthetic base layers, I like the Arc'teryx Rho LT Top - Women's (this has become my go to shirt in the spring and autumn) and Arc'teryx Rho LT Bottoms - Women's.
 The Rho series is fleece lined, so even though its synthetic it is still really warm.
 I also find them really breathable and better for wicking away sweat.

-The examples I’ve listed above are quite pricey, but REI Co-op Base Layers and MEC Base Layers both offer more affordable options.
+The examples I’ve listed above are quite pricey, but there are also budget options like Mec Base Layers.
 They aren’t as high quality, but are good enough to get you started outside.

 Mid Layer Clothing